This page may contain affiliate links, which means I will make a small commission for products purchased through my link.

 You can find all of these ingredients at a Korean market, and most Asian markets if there’s one near you.
 If not, most of them can be sourced online as well, and I’ll link each ingredient online in the recipe card below as well!

-- Gochugaru (Korean Red Pepper Powder): This is Korean chili powder that gives the red pepper paste its spice and color.
+• Gochugaru (Korean Red Pepper Powder): This is Korean chili powder that gives the gochugaru its spice and color.

-- maple syrup: This is an all-natural, unrefined sweetener that I love using.
+• maple syrup: This is an all-natural, unrefined sweetener that I love using for the sweet flavor.
 You can also use date syrup.
+You could substitute a pinch of sugar or brown sugar if needed.

 Step-by-Step Instructions

-- Whisk all ingredients together in a mixing bowl until smooth.
-Add additional water or rice flour as needed to achieve desired texture.
+1. Whisk all ingredients together in a mixing bowl until smooth.
+Add additional water or rice flour as needed to achieve the desired texture.
 It should be in between a sauce and paste.

 Expert Tips

-- If you’d like to, you can play around with the ingredient ratios to achieve the flavour you like, but remember that this paste is usually used as a base to create sauces by adding even more ingredients!
+• If you’d like to, you can play around with the ingredient ratios to achieve the heat level and flavor you like, but remember that this paste is usually used as a base to create sauces by adding even more ingredients!

 Serving Tips

-- This sauce has so many uses.
+This spicy paste has so many uses.
 Use it to spice things up, give amazing flavor, to dip, or to garnish.
 You really can’t go wrong!

 Storage Tips